rayswilling/PowerOfTruth/README.md

 [![CircleCI](https://circleci.com/gh/rayswilling/PowerOfTruth.svg?style=svg)](https://circleci.com/gh/rayswilling/PowerOfTruth)
 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

- By the Power of Truth
+# By the Power of Truth

 A mobile app that brings together different news sources from across the political spectrum in order to minimise confirmation bias.

+This app has a backend server which we built and deploy using Heroku.
+It can be found [here](https://github.com/EdinaBMakers/PowerOfTruthServer) along with information on how to use the API.

 ## Setup